rareweave/prophet/README.md

 Supports bundled (but indexed) interactions/contracts.

+Supports Warp Sequencer (as it seeds interactions to bundlr network)

 Does NOT support contract queries yet (only telling state).

-Does NOT support Warp Sequencer and EXM based contracts.

 Does NOT store cache (yet), only in memory